Thanujay/SESC/README.md

 | ENSG00000171862	| PTEN        |

 ## Contributions
- - Currently, SESC supports conversions using the human BioMart dataset. in the upcoming versions, will make the script flexible for any organism of your choice!
+ - Currently, SESC supports conversions using the human BioMart dataset.
+In the upcoming versions, will make the script flexible for any organism of your choice!
  - Pull requests and feature suggestions are welcome!
 Please open an issue first to discuss any major changes.